Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

-In a case where a Gaussian pulse with a waist of $10\,\micron$ and a tilt angle of 2.5° (and no offset) is injected into the fiber, the energy distribution is relatively similar to the case with an offset, though $98.5\,\%$ of the energy is coupled into the 15 modes compared to $99.8\,\%$ for the case with a nonzero offset.
-This energy distribution still results in beam self-cleaning into mode 2, achieving nearly the same fraction of the total energy after 30\,cm of propagation as in the offset case, though with greater injection losses.
+In a case where a Gaussian pulse with a waist of $10\,\micron$ and a \textit{tilt angle} of 2.5° (and no offset) is injected into the fiber, the energy distribution is relatively similar to the case with an offset, though $98.5\,\%$ of the energy is coupled into the 15 modes compared to $99.8\,\%$ for the case with a nonzero offset.
+This energy distribution still results in nonlinear modal energy transfer towards mode 2, achieving nearly the same fraction of the total energy after 30\,cm of propagation as in the offset case, though with greater injection losses.

 The evolution of the transverse profile during propagation leads to a reshaping of the initial Gaussian profile into the transverse profile of mode 2.
 While the profile at the entry of the fiber is not perfectly Gaussian, increasing the number of modes improves its reconstruction.
 This suggests that the 15-mode approximation, while computationally efficient, may not fully capture the complexity of the initial field distribution.